 A (linear) {\em basis} [or a {\em coordinate system}, or a {\em frame (of reference)}] is a set $\frak B$ of linearly independent vectors such that every vector in $\frak V$ is a linear combination of the vectors in the basis; hence $\frak B$ spans $\frak V$.

 What particular basis should one choose? {\em A priori} no basis is privileged over the other.
-Yet, in view of certain (mutual) properties of elements of some bases (such as orthogonality or orthonormality) we shall prefer (s)ome over others.
+Yet, in view of certain (mutual) properties of elements of some bases (such as orthogonality or orthonormality) we shall prefer some or one over others.

 Note that a vector is some directed entity with a particular length, oriented in some (vector) ``space.''
-It is ``laid out there'' in front of our eyes, as it is: some directed entity. {\it A priori}, this space, in its most primitive form, is not equipped with a basis, or synonymuously, frame of reference, or reference frame.
+It is ``laid out there'' in front of our eyes, as it is: some directed entity. {\it A priori}, this space, in its most primitive form, is not equipped with a basis, or synonymously, a frame of reference, or reference frame.
 Insofar it is not yet coordinatized.
-In order to formalize the notion of a vector, we have to code this vector by ``coordinates'' or ``components'' which are the coeffitients with respect to a (de)composition into basis elements.
-Therefore, just as for numbers (e.g., by different numeral bases, or by prime decomposition), there exist many ``competing'' ways to code a vector.
+In order to formalize the notion of a vector, we have to encode this vector by ``coordinates'' or ``components'' which are the coefficients with respect to a (de)composition into basis elements.
+Therefore, just as for numbers (e.g., by different numeral bases, or by prime decomposition), there exist many ``competing'' ways to encode a vector.